ShaneShang/blog.erictreacy.github.io/_posts/2018-07-04-softwares-for-research.md

 ---
-title: Softwares for research
+title: Softwares for Research
 date: 2018-07-04 19:00:00 -05:00
 layout: post
-tag: research resource
+tag: research
 ---

-Below are list of softwares I find useful for research:
+A list of softwares useful for research:
 * Neuroscience: NEURON, celldesigner, libroadrunner
 * Text Editor: Simultron (for NEURON on mac)
 * Image analysis: Fiji